Javascript Loop Control

 1. Types of Loops

-• do...while loop: Executes the block of code at least once before checking the condition.
+• do...while loop: Ensures the loop body runs at least once before evaluating the condition.

 • 2.
 Loop Detailed Explanation With Examples